rewardone/OSCPRepo/README.md

 # Other Stuff

 Folders mostly speak for themselves.
 Lists contains a bunch of wordlists.
 Some methodologies and cheat sheets are downloaded.
 Some tools and scripts are kept local until they become integrated.
-ListOfSoftwareToAptGet.txt contains some information on setup that a user might want to consider when this repo is cloned from a default Kali installation.
+ListOfSoftwareToAptGet.txt contains some information on setup that a user might want to consider when this repo is cloned from a default Kali installation, though this functionality is essentially replaced with setup.sh in the scripts folder.

 GetGitHubStars

 A quick powershell script that can grab a user's starred repositories and output them to a csv.
 I wanted to combine them with my own personal comments for a list of all my stars for easier sorting, tagging, etc. Edit commentsToJSON and they will be added to output.csv.
 Additionally, the script can go and get trending repositories.
 TODO: add function to star repos in the script; add function to 'blacklist' popular repositories that you no longer want to see.

 # Latest Changes

+4 Mar 18: dirTrav.py as a wrapper for dotdotpwn.
+It requires a file with a list of URLs to attempt.
+If it finds anything, it will grab the files listed in the default list (lists/Personal/Misc\ Lists/DirTrav/linux_all.txt).
+Windows support has not been tested.
+This script requires a manual invocation.
+I did not want it to launch automatically from the gobuster results (since there is always a lot of junk and would just increase dirTrav time).
+Special note, setup.sh alters dotdotpwn so that pressing 'Enter' is not required to start the scan.

 20 Feb 18: At the least, httpenum, httpsenum, and dirbustEVERYTHING should be able to handle port changes (ie scan and output different ports manually). httpenum and httpsenum might be pulled out and made their own modules. dirbustEVERYTHING now scans for .php and .html extensions and runs cewl to generate a new list for additional enumeration.